Uehi5k/crawler-link-checker/README.md

 # To do list

+1. Demo
-1. UI enhancement to input a URL and configurations.
+2. UI enhancement to input a URL and configurations.
-2. Dockerfile
+3. Dockerfile
-3. Fix production build
+4. Fix production build
-4. Singleton Crawler
+5. Singleton Crawler

 # Troubleshooting